TusharSanchaniya-mi/MISkewCarousel/README.md

 Smooth Animation: The carousel view provides smooth animation transitions of skew 3d effect.

 Customizable: Easily customize the appearance of the card layout to match your app's branding and design aesthetic.
-Customize colors, icons, and tab bar item text to suit your needs.
+Customize colors, icons, and card item view to suit your needs, made more flexible with generic type to get current card item whch is rendering currently in clauser.

-Interactive: Users can tap on tab bar items to switch between different views quickly.
-The interactive nature of the component enhances usability and navigation within your app.

-Responsive: The MISKewCarousel Tab is designed to be responsive and adapt to different screen sizes and orientations, ensuring consistent behavior across various devices.
+Responsive: The MISKewCarousel is designed to be responsive and adapt to different screen sizes.

 ## Example